Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

   - Containers offer near limitless scalability thanks to being lightweight and their almost instantaneous start-up time.
 An orchestration system, such as Google Kubernetes is capable of determining, based upon traffic patterns, when the quantity of containers needs to be scaled out – replication of container images automatically – or removed from the system.

 - **Performance**
-  - Virtual machines are ideal for supporting applications that require an operating system’s full functionality.
+  - Virtual machines are ideal for supporting applications that require an operating system's full functionality.
 This can happen when there is a need to manage a wide variety of operating systems.
 However, VMs are time consuming to build and regenerate because they encompass a full stack system.
 Any modifications to a virtual machine snapshot can take significant time to regenerate and validate they behave as expected.
   - Containers enable greater server-efficiency, cost-effectiveness, and reduced-overhead over VMs.
-A container doesn’t require its own operating system which corresponds to faster boot times, smaller memory footprints, and generally better performance.
+A container doesn't require its own operating system which corresponds to faster boot times, smaller memory footprints, and generally better performance.
 Containers also help trim hardware, storage, operating system, and server costs as they reduce the need for using VMs.

 - **Maintainability**
   - Each OS in every VM instance needs to be maintained and updated separately.
 This is a time consuming and exhausting task, especially if we have multiple VMs.